catsocks/sebo-tools/README.md

-  count-files          Print the number of files that match the given... create-cover-images  Remove the background of, and resize if necessary,... normalize-images     Normalize the format, maximum resolution, and... rename-files         Rename files according to the alphabetical order...
+  count-files          Print the number of files that match the given... create-cover-images  Remove the background of, and resize if necessary,... normalize-images     Normalize the format, maximum resolution, and... rename-files         Rename files according to the lexographical order...
 ```

 ## TODO

+* [ ] Use natural sort order for sorting files.
+* [ ] Add `--verbose` option.
 * [ ] Use a simpler alternative to [rembg](https://github.com/danielgatis/rembg).
 * [ ] Add command for grouping photos of the same object into folders.
 * [ ] Add command for scraping the text contents of all the photos.